 Step 1: Cook the Pasta

 Start by boiling salted water, then add 1 pound of elbow macaroni.
 Cook it 3-4 minutes past al dente—yes, longer than you usually would.
+That extra-soft texture lets the noodles drink up the dressing (Hawaiʻi-style, per HAWAIʻI Magazine).”
 The softer pasta absorbs the dressing better, giving you that ultra-creamy texture.

 Step 2: Drain & Add Vinegar